“Simplicity is the ultimate sophistication.” – Leonardo da Vinci

 “It’s alright, I don’t have any.”

 It was the first of seven similar conversations I had with hotel-reception staff in a week-long trip to beautiful Romania.
-With some of them confused and some of them shocked, I managed to survive a week-long journey with absolutely no bags, accomplishing a mission I had obsessively set for myself long ago, ever since the days of my minimalist travel to Asia.
+With some of them confused and some of them shocked, I managed to survive a week-long journey with absolutely no bags, accomplishing a mission I had obsessively set for myself long ago.
+(Related: Minimalist Travel Packing List)

 A very good friend of mine wanted for a long time to partner with me for a short trip.
 “Regev!” he called me – “Did you see the european cup draw?
 Maccabi Haifa plays against some Romanian team.”
 In fact, we planned on visiting Romania long before the draw but that provided a good excuse to choose Romania for this particular trip and not in a future one.